Norman D. James

 Representative Environmental and Natural Resources Cases

 National Ass’n of Home Builders v.
-Defenders of Wildlife, 551 U.S. 644 (2007).
+Defenders of Wildlife, 551 U.S. 664 (2007).
 Lead counsel for industry trade associations in an action challenging EPA’s approval of Arizona’s application to administer the NPDES program under Section 402(b) of the Clean Water Act.
-The Supreme Court, in reversing the Ninth Circuit, held that Section 7(a)(2) of the Endangered Species Act (“ESA”) applies only when there is discretionary federal involvement or control in an action.
+The Supreme Court, in reversing the Ninth Circuit, held that Section 7(a)(2) of the ESA applies only in situations in which there is discretionary federal involvement or control.
 Applying this rule, the Court further held that EPA’s discretion in approving Arizona’s program was limited to ensuring that the statutory criteria in the Clean Water Act were met, and, as a consequence, EPA could not take into account the impacts on endangered species, reversing the Ninth Circuit.

 Center for Biological Diversity v.
 U.S. Dep’t of Interior, 623 F.3d 663 (9th Cir.
 2010) (decision on rehearing).
 Representation of ASARCO LLC in connection with challenges to a 10,000-acre land exchange with the Bureau of Land Management.
 On appeal, a majority of the Ninth Circuit panel determined that the EIS failed to properly evaluate the effects of the exchange.
 ASARCO moved for rehearing en banc.
 Although that motion was denied, the court issued a new opinion which significantly narrowed its original ruling.
 On remand to the district court, ASARCO was able to prevent the underlying environmental impact statement from being vacated.
 (Mr. James currently is representing ASARCO in connection with the preparation of a supplement to the EIS addressing the deficiencies identified by the Ninth Circuit.)

 White Tanks Concerned Citizens v.
 Strock, 563 F.3d 1033 (9th Cir.
 2009).
-Representation of developers in connection with challenges to a permit issued by the Army Corps of Engineers under Section 404 of the Clean Water Act.
+Representation of real estate developers in connection with challenges to a permit issued by the Army Corps of Engineers under Section 404 of the Clean Water Act.
 The principal claim was that the Corps failed to evaluate the effects of the entire real estate project under NEPA and should have prepared an EIS.
 The district court granted summary judgment in favor of the Corps and the developers, and dismissed the claims.
 The Ninth Circuit reversed, holding that the Corps improperly limited its NEPA analysis to areas within its jurisdiction.
+Notably, however, the panel decision creates a conflict within the circuit regarding the proper scope of analysis under NEPA.
+See, e.g., Wetlands Action Network v.
+U.S. Army Corps of Eng’rs, 222 F.2d 1105 (9th Cir.
+2000) (holding that the Corps properly limited its scope of analysis to jurisdictional waters in issuing a Section 404 permit to a real estate developer).

 Defenders of Wildlife v.
 Flowers, 414 F.3d 1066 (9th Cir.
 2005).
 Representation of a real estate developer in connection with a challenge to a permit issued under Section 404 of the Clean Water Act, based on alleged violations of the ESA.
 Prior to issuing the permit, the Corps determined that the project would not affect the cactus ferruginous pygmy-owl, and refused to initiate consultation with the Fish and Wildlife Service under Section 7 of the ESA.
 The district court and the Ninth Circuit held that the Corps was responsible for determining whether the proposed action would affect the species and that consultation was not required.

 National Ass’n of Home Builders v.
 Norton, 340 F.3d 835 (9th Cir.
 2003).
 Representation of the National Association of Home Builders and state home builders associations in an action challenging the Fish and Wildlife Service’s listing of the Arizona population of the cactus ferruginous pygmy-owl as an endangered species, and the agency’s subsequent designation of critical habitat for that species.
 As a result of this litigation, the pygmy-owl was delisted in 2006.
 A subsequent challenge to the delisting by environmental groups was rejected.
 See National Ass’n of Home Builders v.
-Kempthorne, No. CV 00-0903 (D. Ariz.).
+Norton, No. 07-15854 (9th Cir.
+Mem.
+Dec.
+Jan.
+30, 2009).

 Current and Recent Regulatory Matters

 ASARCO Ray Land Exchange.
-Representation of a mining company in connection with the development of a supplemental EIS on the impacts of a land exchange to comply with Center for Biological Diversity v.
+Representation of mining company in connection with the development of a supplemental EIS on the impacts of a land exchange to comply with Center for Biological Diversity v.
 U.S. Dep’t of Interior, 623 F.3d 663 (9th Cir.
-2010) (amended on rehearing).
+2010) (see above).

-Comments on recent listing and critical habitat proposals.
-Representation of mining and natural resource users in commenting on proposed rules listing species and designating critical habitat under the Endangered Species Act, including the yellow-billed cuckoo, jaguar, Gunnison sage grouse, wolverine population in the continental United States, southwestern willow flycatcher, and spikedace and loach minnow.
+Comments on recent ESA listing and critical habitat proposals.
+Representation of natural resource users in commenting on proposed rules listing species and designating critical habitat under the ESA, including the yellow-billed cuckoo, jaguar, Gunnison sage grouse, wolverine population in the continental United States, Mexican gray wolf, southwestern willow flycatcher, and spikedace and loach minnow.

 [+] Articles and Presentations